-If the Ministry of Transport doesn't have a photo of you in the system, you will see a note on the driving licence payment slip.
-If so, you must go to your local photo station, after paying the licence fee, to have your photo taken for no extra charge.
+Photo ID - You will see a note on the driving licence renewal payment slip indicating if you need to provide photo ID.
+If so, go to your local photo station after paying the licence fee, to have your photo taken for no extra charge.

 If your driving licence is going to expire soon, it is quicker to renew it at your local bank branch or post office.